chryswoods/siremol.org/chryswoods.com/parallel_python/pool_part2.md

     print("The sum of the square of the first 10 integers is %d" % total)
 ```

-Alternatively, you can call `pool.terminate()` to close the pool.
+Alternatively, you can call `pool.close()` to close the pool.

-Remembering to delete the pool object or calling `pool.terminate()`
+Remembering to delete the pool object or calling `pool.close()`
 can be a challenge, particularly when exceptions could be raised
-by your mapped function.
+by your mapping function.
 One
 way to handle this automatically is to use Python's `with` statement.
 For example;